Styling Your Property to Sell

 The bathroom will also seem less cluttered if you keep the colour scheme simple and light as well as ensuring you have good storage to hide all those bits and pieces.

-- Stained or chipped bathtubs and basins can be easily fixed by enameling companies that can give your fitting a whole new look.
+A new coat - Stained or chipped bathtubs and basins can be easily fixed by enamelling companies that can give your fitting a whole new look.
 They can even enamel old tiles, so if your bathroom’s colour scheme is straight out of the 1970’s this simple inexpensive process could save your sale.
 Add to this a fresh coat of paint on the walls and you have a whole new bathroom.